yoyololicon/constant-memory-waveglow/README.md

 Besides, we also add implementations of Baidu's [WaveFlow](https://arxiv.org/abs/1912.01219), and [MelGlow](https://arxiv.org/abs/2012.01684), which are easier to train and more memory fiendly.

+In addition to neural vocoder, we also add an implementation of audio super-resolution model [WSRGlow](https://arxiv.org/abs/2106.08507).

 ## Requirements

 After install the requirements from [pytorch-template](https://github.com/victoresque/pytorch-template#requirements):